▶️ LISTEN TO THIS ARTICLE

 Looking Forward: The Six-Month Horizon

 This shifts architectural complexity from design-time to run-time.
-The coordination patterns that emerge won't be the ones humans would design — they'll be whatever policies minimize cost while satisfying task constraints.
+The coordination patterns that emerge won't be the ones humans would design.
+They'll be whatever policies minimize cost while satisfying task constraints.
 The SMAC benchmark showed this trajectory in reinforcement learning: agents learned coordination strategies in StarCraft micromanagement that human players didn't anticipate and couldn't replicate.

 Sources